SakibFarhad/mytools/cka_certification/README.md

 Will install k8s using `kubeadm`.
 I will try not to use package manager.

-Here I will Vagrant with libvirt.
+Here I will use Vagrant with libvirt.
 Vagrant file can be found [here](https://github.com/SakibFarhad/VagrantBook/tree/master/k8s_cka)

+Here I have 3 nodes

+* k8s-master
+* k8s-worker01
+* k8s-worker02

 Version Declaration: